dymium-org/dymiumExampleProject/README.md

 ## Need help building a microsimulation model using `dymiumCore`?

-Please file an issue in this repo and I will gladly help you build your first microsimulation model using `dymiumCore`\! :)
+Please file an issue in this repo and we will gladly help you build your first microsimulation model using `dymiumCore`\! :) The package is still maturing and we are hoping to get your feedback from this interaction to improve the package and its documentation.